 David spent all fifty-three days of his precious life in the NICU, but as harrowing as those two months were, they weren’t the most painful part.
 The most painful part was the nine months after David died during which I felt abandoned by God.
 God had had felt so present, so near, during David’s life.
 And suddenly, he felt absent.
 I couldn’t hear God, feel him, or see him.
 Where was God’s promised lovingkindness?
 Where was his comfort?
 Where was the God I thought I knew?
 I needed him to show up.

-For the past five years, I’ve been living and working out the message of Mourning God.
-In my writing, speaking, journals, prayers, and conversations, I’ve been creating, testing, and refining the content.
+For the past seven years, I’ve been living and working out the message of Mourning God.
 And now it’s time to share the comfort I’ve received from God with you in book form (2 Cor.
 1:3-4).

 If after experiencing a loss, you find yourself disoriented, disappointed, frustrated, isolated, disillusioned, hopeless, and questioning everything about the God you thought you knew, you’re in good company.
 Together, we’ll explore the invitation for you to move through mourning the God you thought you knew to intimately knowing the God who loves, comforts, walks, and weeps with you—the God who draws near.